JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 ## Model-based framework for nonsmooth methods

-There exists a way to solve \eqref{eq:nlp} in Julia using [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), which implements in-place first-order line search–based methods for composite optimization.
+There exists a way to solve \eqref{eq:nlp} in Julia using [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), which implements in-place first-order line search–based methods for \eqref{eq:nlp}.
 Most of these methods are generally splitting schemes that alternate between taking steps along the gradient of the smooth part $f$ (or quasi-Newton directions) and applying proximal steps on the nonsmooth part $h$.
 Currently, **ProximalAlgorithms.jl** provides only L-BFGS as a quasi-Newton option.
 By contrast, **RegularizedOptimization.jl** focuses on model-based approaches such as trust-region and regularization algorithms.